Completeness of the ZH-calculus: The ZH-calculus

 \subsection{Labelled H-boxes}

-The matrix corresponding to the H-box is filled with $1$'s, except for the bottom right position where there is a $-1$.
-Calculating the matrix of some other diagrams in the ZH-calculus, we see that their matrix is similar, but instead of a $-1$ in the bottom right corner there is some other number $a$.
-In order to make this connection more clear, we introduce some new notation, where we write an H-box with a label of $a$ inside it, to denote it is equal to a vector of $1$'s with an $a$ in the bottom position:
+The matrix corresponding to an H-box is filled with $1$'s, except for the bottom right position where there is a $-1$.
+Calculating the matrix of some other diagrams in the ZH-calculus, we see that their matrix is similar, but instead of a $-1$ in the bottom right corner there is some other number $a\in\mathbb{Z}$.
+In order to make this connection clearer, we introduce some new notation, where we write an H-box with a label of $a$ inside it, to denote it is equal to a vector of $1$'s with an $a$ in the bottom position.
+When talking about labelled H-boxes in text, we will often write $H(a)$ to denote we are referring to an H-box labelled by $a$ (leaving the arity implicit, which should be clear from context).